tannyo/dialog.js/README.md

 Object.

     {
+      ok: "OK",
+      cancel: "Cancel",
+      option: ""
+    }

-      ok: "Text of OK button"
+* **ok** - String.
+Text of OK button.
-      cancel: "Text of Cancel button"
+* **cancel** - String.
+Text of Cancel button.
-      option: "Text of optional button" - goes to the left of the Cancel button.
+* **option** - String.
+Text of optional button.
+If defined the option button goes to the left of the Cancel button.
 The text of the button is returned in the onClose method if clicked.
-    }

 ### $.set(settings)